UTT-Connole/class-api-IT4200-2024-fall/README.md

 Go to http://127.0.0.1:5000/brainrot to add a new word to your vocabulary!

 ## How to use the convertToBinary Endpoint
+This endpoint can convert any Decimal number into Binary and vice-versa!

-Go to http://127.0.0.1:5000/convertToBinary?num=# and replace the # with any non-negative whole number!
+Go to http://127.0.0.1:5000/convertToBinary?num=#&type=decimal and replace the # with any non-negative whole number!

+or

+Go to http://127.0.0.1:5000/convertToBinary?num=#&type=binary and replace the # with any binary number!

 Don't even think about putting in floats, strings, or blanks.
 I have tested all of those cases and you will get appropriate responses for each!

 ## How to use the live weather endpoint
 Install "requests" module using "pip install requests" (Sorry about that)